uchicago-dsi/oakland-institute-ukraine/README.md

    ```

    Where ```$(current_abs_path)``` is the path to the repo directory in your local machine.
-8. Copy and paste Jupyter server URL in your preferred browser.
+8. Copy and paste the Jupyter server URL in your preferred web browser.
 9. Go to the ```\notebooks``` directory and open each notebook.

 ### Data files